cmeeren/Fling/README.md

 * Make necessary changes to the code
 * Update the changelog
 * Update the version in `Fling.fsproj` and/or `Fling.Interop.Facil.fsproj`
-* Commit and push to `master`.
+* Commit and push to `main`.
 If the GitHub build succeeds, the packages are automatically published to NuGet.